 In our population density example, an “enumeration unit” is an object, as is a person.
-The field representation would conceptualize density simply as a smooth, continuous surface that measures the total number of persons at each possible location.
-The network representation would represent the inter-related system of densities that arise from people moving around.
-A helpful reference on the topic of common models in geographic information science is [Goodchild_2007], who focus establishing a very general framework with which geographic processes can be described, and which inspires our present framework.
+The field representation would conceptualize density as a smooth, continuous surface containing the total number of persons at all locations.
+The network representation would model the inter-related system of places whose densities arise from people moving around.1

-The differences between these three geographic process representations are important to understand because they affect what kinds of relations are appropriate.
-For instance, geographical processes with objects can model relationships between them using simple distances.
+The differences between these three representations are important to understand because they affect what kinds of relations are appropriate.
+For instance, the relationships among geographical processes with objects can be modelled using simple distances.
 Near objects might then be “strongly related,” and distant objects “weakly related.”
 Alternatively, we could consider (or construct) a network that relates the objects based on their interactions.
 Geographical processes with networks must account for this topology, or structure of the connections between the “nodes” (i.e. the origins or destinations).
 We cannot assume that every node is connected, and these connections also cannot be directly determined from the nodes alone.
 For example, two subway stations may be very far apart, but could be connected by a frequent direct express train; given their connectivity, the raw distances (treating stops as geographic objects) may not be a good indication of their true geographic relationship.
 Finally, in a field, measurements can occur anywhere, so models need to account for the hypothetical realizations that could happen in the unobserved space between points of measurement.

-The structures outlined above arise directly from how processes are conceptualized and what questions the analyst seeks to answer.
-And, since the measurement of a process is often beyond our control, it is useful to recognize that how a geographical process actually operates (that is, its “causal” or “generative” structure) can be different from how we are actually able to measure it.
+These kinds of structures, in turn, arise directly from how processes are conceptualized and what questions the analyst seeks to answer.
+And, since the measurement of a process is often beyond the analyst’s control, it is useful to recognize that how a geographical process actually operates (that is, its “causal” or “generative” structure) can be different from how we are actually able to measure it.
 In the subsequent sections, we discuss the common frames of measurement you may encounter, and the traditional linkages between data model and data structure that are found in classical geographic information systems.

-Above, we have discussed how data models are abstractions of reality that allow us to focus on the aspects we are interested in and measure them in a way that helps us answer the questions we care about.
+Above, we have discussed how data models are abstractions of reality that allow us to focus on the aspects of a process that we are interested in and measure them in a way that helps us answer the questions we care about.
 In this context, models are one piece of a broader process of simplification and operationalization that turns reality into representations suitable for computers and statistics.
-This is necessary for us to tap into their analytical capabilities.
-Data models clarify our thinking about which parts of the real world are relevant and which we can discard in each particular case; sometimes, they even guide how we could record or measure those aspects.
+This is necessary for us to tap into computers’ analytical capabilities.
+Data models clarify our thinking about which parts of the real world are relevant and which we can discard.
+Sometimes, they even guide how we record or measure those aspects.

-However, most of data and GI science is empirical, in that it consists of the analysis of measurements.
+However, most of data and geographical science is empirical, in that it consists of the analysis and interpretation of measurements.
 To get to analysis, we require one further step of operationalization and simplification.
-The data models discussed in the previous section are usually still too abstract to help us in this context.
+The object, network, and field data models discussed in the previous section are usually still too abstract to help us in this context.
 So, we pair these data models with other constructs that tell us how quantities can be stored in computers and made amenable for analysis.
 This is the role that “data structures” play.

 So, “what main geographic data structures should the data scientist care about?”, we hear you ask.
-Of course, as with anything in technology, this is an evolving world.
-In fact, as we will see below in this chapter, much is changing rapidly and redefining how we translate conceptual models into computational constructs to hold data.
-However, there are a few key standards that have been around for a long time and proven their usefulness.
+Of course, as with everything in technological, this evolves.
+In fact, as we will see below in this chapter, much is changing rapidly, redefining how we translate conceptual models into computational constructs to hold data.
+However, there are a few standard data structures that have been around for a long time because they are so useful.
 In particular, we will cover three of them: geographic tables, surfaces (and cubes), and spatial graphs.
-We have decided to discuss these as each can be seen as the technological mirror of the concepts discussed in the previous section.
+We have selected these because each serves as a technological mirror for the concepts discussed in the previous section.

 Geographic tables store information about discrete objects.
-Tables are two dimensional structures made up of rows and columns; each row represents an independent object, while each column stores an attribute of those objects.
-Geographic tables are standard tables where one column stores geographic information.
+Tables are two dimensional structures made up of rows and columns.
+Each row represents an independent object, while each column stores an attribute of those objects.
+Geographic tables are like typical data tables where one column stores geographic information.
 The tabular structure fits well with the object model because it clearly partitions space into discrete entities, and assigns a geometry to each entity according to their spatial nature.
-More importantly, geographic tables allow to seamlessly combine geographic and non-geographic information.
-It is almost as if Geography is simply “one more attribute”, when it comes to storage and computer representation.
+More importantly, geographic tables can seamlessly combine geographic and non-geographic information.
+In this data structure, geography becomes simply “one more attribute”, when it comes to storage and computer representation.

 This is powerful because there is wide support in the world of databases for tabular formats.
-Geographic tables integrate spatial data into this non-spatial world and allow it to leverage much of its power.
+Geographic tables integrate spatial data into this typically non-spatial domain and allow it to leverage much of its power.
 Technically speaking, geographic tables are widely supported in a variety of platforms.
-Popular examples include: PostGIS tables (as a geographic extension of PostgreSQL), R’s
+Popular examples include: PostGIS tables (as a geographic extension of the PostgreSQL database), R’s

 sf data frames or, more relevant for this book, Python’s